tmhglnd/mercury/docs/02-instrument.md

 ## change

 Send control change messages to the midi device.
 This function can have multiple calls in the same instrument, every call can be a different control number.
-The first argument is the control number, the second argument is the controller value or a ring of controller values.
+The first argument is the control number, the second argument is the controller value or a list of controller values.

 **arguments**